UW-Hydro/VIC/readme_VIC.4.2.a.irrigation.md

 1.4460  4.2880  4.5380  2.4280  1.2810  0.3810  1.2810  1.2810  1.2810  1.2810  0.1330  0.6290
 ```

 - Crop fraction file: A crop fraction file is needed as an additional forcing file when the crop fraction changes over time.
-Similar to the climate forcing file, the crop fraction file is one file per grid cell, describing the fraction change (0-1) over time in the crop tile for each grid cell.
+Similar to the climate forcing file, the crop fraction file is one file per grid cell, describing the crop area fraction (0-1) as it changes over time in the crop tile for each grid cell.
 Note that the fraction only represents the crop fraction in the crop tile, not in the entire grid cell.

 - Vegetation library: There are 12 more columns (JAN-IRR to DEC-IRR) set to 0 or 1 for each veg type, indicating if this veg type will be irrigated when `IRRIGATION` is set to `TRUE` in global file.